esmerek/terrific-zebra-dadb5/content/pages/contact.md

       How can we serve?
 We are pleased to help.
 Please fill the contact form below or send us directly an email at hello@epicfusion.com.
     actions:
-      - label: Open Contact Form
+      - label: Leave a message here
         url: '#'
         style: link
         icon: dribbble